josra/josra.github.io/blog/_posts/2014-10-01-An-automated-git-branching-strategy.md

 The principle that verifications are automated and implemented as Jenkins jobs apply, not only for integrations, but even for promotions.
 A promotion in this terminologi means that you are harvesting the commits that can be verified to a certain level onto promotion branches.

-As an example it could be that your define the promotion `stable` to mean that a commit can be deployed to a production-like environment and a regression tests has run successfully.
+As an example it could be that you define the promotion `stable` to mean that a commit can be deployed to a production-like environment and a regression test has run successfully.
 And maybe further that `release` means that it has left your incubator and is now being used somewhere outside your organization.

 The exact definition of a promotion is given by the next commitment.